Damalas: The Chios massacre and Hellenization (1822)

-Prominence in the Kingdom of Greece
+Prominence in modern Greece and abroad (1830–present)

+Political and social re-establishment

-Over the following decades the family reemerged as an influential force in the region, establishing themselves in Ermoupoli on the island of Syros, a place where other Chiot nobles had fled to after 1822.
+Over the following decades, the family reemerged as an influential force in the region, establishing themselves in Ermoupoli on the island of Syros, a place where other Chiot nobles had fled to after 1822.

 In the decades that followed the massacre, the Damalà and many of the other thirty-six noble houses rebuilt their fortunes through the so-called Chiot Clan, a closed transnational network that dominated Mediterranean and global trade throughout the nineteenth century.
 This circle of interrelated families was bound by kinship and partnership ties that underpinned its commercial success.
 In 1886, the Agelasto, Argenti, Damalà, Galati, Mavrogordato, Petrocochino, Rodocanachi, Scaramanga, Schilizzi, Sevastopoulo, Vlasto and Zizinia are listed among the membership of the Baltic Exchange, reflecting their integration into the international maritime economy.

-Within this environment of revived Chiot prominence, Ambrosios Ioannou Damalas, eldest son of the slain Ioannis Zanni and head of the family, emerged as one of the leading figures of Syros.
+Within this environment of revived Chiot prominence, Ambrosios Ioannou Damalas, eldest son of the slain Ioannis Zanni and head of the family, emerged as one of the leading economic and political figures of Syros.
 He acquired great wealth and played a central role in the founding of the Hellenic Steamship Company.
+He further cemented his position within the "Chiot Clan" network by marrying Calliopi Ralli, daughter of Loukas Rallis (the first mayor of Piraeus) and Despoina Rodocanachi.
+His economic influence extended internationally, eventually leading the National Bank of Greece to entrust him with the representation of its interests in France.

 In the cosmopolitan Vaporia district by the port of Ermoupoli, he had built an extremely ornate palace in the neoclassical style, rich with frescoes by Italian artist Giuseppe Tami.
 Some of the land of this estate was ceded for the expansion of Othonos Square, and it was there that the family was recognized by the first King of modern Greece, as King Otto I and Queen Amalia were hosted at the palace; first in 1846 and again in 1850.

+The municipality's formal designation of the Damalas estate as the royal residence is recorded by primary archives and the contemporary 1846 Aiolos newspaper, which documented the monarchs' stay Notably, the 1850 royal visit coincided with King Otto's 35th birthday (May 20, Julian calendar), during which he was a guest of the family.